Aloha ʻĀina, Mālama ʻĀina -

 - https://permablitzhawaii.com/ Hawai'i's Edible Revolution - Permablitz HI is a grassroots network hosting permablitzes on Oahu monthly/bi-monthly.
 A Permablitz is a gathering where a group of people come together on a day to achieve the following: Create or add to edible gardens and ocean friendly design elements at a home, school, or other community landscape; Learn and share skills related to permaculture and sustainable living; Build community networks, and more!
 Good stuff! : )

-- http://ncct.on.ca/ The Native Canadian Centre of Toronto - NCCT is an Indigenous community cultural centre and offers a wide range of programs and services based on Indigenous cultural traditions and teachings.
+- http://ncct.on.ca/ The Native Canadian Centre of Toronto - NCCT is an Indigenous community cultural centre and offers a wide range of programs and services for native and non-native people.

 - http://www.wholevillage.org/ Whole Village Ecovillage (Caledon, Ontario)

 - http://www.earthhaven.ca/ Earth Haven Biodynamic Farm